dynamicPilot/Asteroids/README.md

 # Asteroids
  Asteroids game clone.

- Version 1 : game in ESC approach using Leopotam framework.
- Version 2 : outdated (not as good as can be ;))
+ Version 1 : game in ESC approach using Leopotam framework.\n Version 2 : outdated (not as good as can be ;))

  ## What to do